 The revised Functional Servicing Report was submitted dated April 7, 2020.
-Comments were received from the City of Guelph on January 4, 2021.
+Comments were received from the City of Guelph on January 4, 2021 and a further revised submission was sent dated December 3, 2021.
+Comments for the most recent submission were received from the City of Guelph on April 1, 2022.